Capturing Hidden Revenue: Overlooked and Under Booked

 Fully leverage Medicare Bad Debt reimbursement

-Unlike commercial payers, Medicare will reimburse providers for 65% of bad debt, a total of $3 billion every year.
-However, even when providers perform their due diligence, they can hit a reimbursement brick wall if they have the wrong MAC.
-Case in point – our government reimbursement team noticed a pattern among clients of a certain MAC that refused to reopen Medicare Cost Reports, even though the request was legitimate and compliant with the three-year limit.
-On behalf of those clients we intervened directly with CMS to raise and resolve the issue and help our clients recover millions of dollars in additional revenue.
+Unlike commercial payers, Medicare reimburses providers for 65% of bad debt, a total of $3 billion every year.
+However, providers can hit a reimbursement brick wall when they have the wrong MAC even after performing due diligence.
+Our government reimbursement team identified a pattern among clients of a certain MAC that refused to reopen Medicare Cost Reports, even though the request was legitimate and compliant with the three-year limit.
+On behalf of those clients we directly intervened with CMS to raise and resolve the issue and help our clients recover millions of dollars in additional revenue.

 Target Transfer DRG underpayments

 In 2020, an Office of Inspector General (OIG) audit of Post-Acute-Care Transfer Policy (PACT) compliance showed Medicare overpaid acute-care hospitals more than $267 million over a two-year period.
-Ever since, MACs have been closely scrutinizing claims to determine if they qualify for a full MS-DRG reimbursement or for the alternate per diem payment resulting from transfer to a qualified post-acute care setting.
-As a result, we see many providers with cases eligible for full transfer DRG charges receiving the smaller per diem amount, or because of coding errors receiving no reimbursement at all.
+Since then, MACs have scrutinized claims to determine if they qualify for a full MS-DRG reimbursement or for the alternate per diem payment resulting from transfer to a qualified post-acute care setting.
+As a result, many providers receive the smaller per diem amount for cases eligible for full transfer DRG charges or receive no reimbursement at all due to coding errors.

-It is extremely advantageous for teams to know how to code and process transfer DRG claims so the MAC will approve them on the first submission.
-Recovering underpayments can be quite difficult without the advanced technology and specialized expertise to ferret them out for correction and resubmission.
+It is extremely advantageous for teams to know how to code and process transfer DRG claims so the MAC approves them on the first submission.
+Recovering underpayments can be quite difficult without the advanced technology and specialized expertise to find them for correction and resubmission.

 Capture the value in complex claims